datquocnguyen/BioPosDep/README.md

         url = {https://arxiv.org/abs/1808.03731}
     }

-The pre-trained models are **free** for non-commercial use and distributed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International ([CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/)) License.
+Our pre-trained models are **free** for non-commercial use and distributed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International ([CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/)) License.

 # Usage